RastoH/eXtended-Coop-Controller/README.md

  - NTP, RTC, DST, DST region - EU or US
  - WiFi network
  - [ThingSpeak](https://thingspeak.com/channels/636967)
- - Dynamic DNS (problem with my provider)
+ - Dynamic DNS (problem with my provider) in DEV version

 ### Proposal
 There are many things to think about when keeping chickens.
 You have to get up with the sunrise to let them out and put them in at sunset.